shqliang/manuscript_templates/README.md

-# article_templates
+# manuscript_templates

-Article templates for some journals
+Manuscript templates for some journals

 Download directly from journal's official website